dotnet/docs-maui/docs/whats-new/dotnet-9.md

 }
 ```

-> [!IMPORTANT]
-> Code that accesses the `Application.Current.MainPage` property should now access the `Application.Current.Windows[0].Page` property.
-Alternatively, if you're on an element that's attached to the window you can access the `Window.Page` property instead.
+Code that accesses the `Application.Current.MainPage` property should now access the `Application.Current.Windows[0].Page` property for apps with a single window.
+For apps with multiple windows, use the `Application.Current.Windows` collection to identify the correct window and then access the `Page` property.
+In addition, each element features a `Window` property, that's accessible when the element is part of the current window, from which the `Page` property can be accessed (`Window.Page`).
 Platform code can retrieve the app's <xref:Microsoft.Maui.IWindow> object with the `Microsoft.Maui.Platform.GetWindow` extension method.

-While the <xref:Microsoft.Maui.Conrols.Application.MainPage> property is retained in .NET MAUI 9 it will be completely removed in a future release.
+While the <xref:Microsoft.Maui.Controls.Application.MainPage> property is retained in .NET MAUI 9 it will be completely removed in a future release.

 ### Compatibility layouts